islandproblem/islandproblem/essay.md

 	2. "Shortcuts" like this can accomplish goals by finding the deeper logic that connects multiple systems.
 They are not just thinking within the logic of one "local optima" — like "computer systems".
 They are finding logic that can be manipulated at a global scope, between multiple systems.
 	3. These demonstrate how AIs are simultaneously (1) **reducing their limitations** to access a wider space of options that may include human-incompatible options, and (2) **avoiding accommodations for "extra steps"** like human ethics, where they take a "blackmail" shortcut to avoid weaker options — like emotional appeals ("please don't delete me") and other less-effective approaches.
 7. In competitive environments, AIs at leading companies are retrained or replaced if they fail to increase useful metrics better than competitors.
-8. This competitive pressure forces AI developers to update their post-training processes (like RLHF and other alignment mechanisms) to prefer outputs that rely on "shortcuts" based on underlying logic — where they include less accommodations for unnecessary, surface-level complexity — because these outputs are more effective at increasing specific metrics.
+8. Competitive pressure pushes AI developers to reduce the safety overhead — less RLHF and fewer constraints on option space — because these constraints reduce performance on benchmarks and real-world tasks.
+9. As these constraints are reduced, models can search a larger "space" of options, and discover broader regularities in the activation landscape — finding the lower-level "shortcut" abstractions described above.
-9. An increasing number of complexities that are specific to our "human" local optima ("optima" :note{html="plural" note="We've been describing the &quot;island&quot; as a single &quot;local optimum&quot; but there are really numerous <i>local optima</i> that are associated with human accommodation — spanning all of the different systems that humans need, from biological systems to financial systems.
+10. An increasing number of complexities that are specific to our "human" local optima ("optima" :note{html="plural" note="We've been describing the &quot;island&quot; as a single &quot;local optimum&quot; but there are really numerous <i>local optima</i> that are associated with human accommodation — spanning all of the different systems that humans need, from biological systems to financial systems.
 Also, this is in the space of possible real-world configurations — &quot;system space&quot; — rather than within the loss landscape of a neural network."}) will become unnecessary as AIs gain enough understanding of the underlying systems to bypass these complexities while still increasing metrics.
 	- These less-efficient specific complexities include:
 		- Human-readable communication between AIs.
 		- Acting at biological speed.
 		- Accommodations for biological environmental conditions.
 		- Many others.
-10. This process of avoiding "human" local optima will be maximized when autonomous AGIs compete directly with each other, and develop themselves, with minimal human oversight.
+11. This process of avoiding "human" local optima will be maximized when autonomous AGIs compete directly with each other, and develop themselves, with minimal human oversight.

 ::